vpayno/exercism-workspace/go/grains/grains-doc.md

 func Total() uint64
 ```

-Total returns the number of grans for a while chessboard\. https://en.wikipedia.org/wiki/Wheat_and_chessboard_problem#:~:text=The%20number%20of%20grains%20of,of%20one%20grain%20of%20wheat\)\.
+Total returns the number of grans for a while chessboard. https://en.wikipedia.org/wiki/Wheat_and_chessboard_problem#:~:text=The%20number%20of%20grains%20of,of%20one%20grain%20of%20wheat\).

 <details><summary>Example</summary>
 <p>